 This one was actually easy.
 Yes, The Pianist is a good movie.
 Yes, Brody did an excellent job getting across the pain and desperation of Wladyslaw Szpilman’s true story of survival against incredible odds as a Polish Jew during World War II.
 But let’s face some harsh facts here: this was not even the best performance of 2002, let alone the entire decade.
 Brody won because Daniel Day-Lewis and Jack Nicholson split the vote (for playing, respectively, a vicious gang leader in Gangs of New York and a recently widowed old man in About Schmidt).
 There, I said it.
 Sometimes the truth hurts.
 Love the movie if you will (it’s a great film), but facts are facts.

 Should have won in 2002: Like I said, Day-Lewis and Nicholson split the vote.
-Day-Lewis was all sociopathic bluster in Gangs of New York, but I probably would have honored Nicholson’s uncharacteristically subtle work as a widower in About Schmidt.
+Day-Lewis was all sociopathic bluster in Gangs of New York, but I would have honored Nicholson’s uncharacteristically subtle work as a widower in About Schmidt.

 Sean Penn’s career was reinvented by his performance as the head of a gang whose beloved daughter is murdered.
 Penn’s rebirth from petulant critical darling to respected actor carried him all the way to a second Academy Award later the same decade (more on that later).
 And while I personally prefer the book Mystic River to the movie, Penn brought an exceptionally difficult character to life.
 A lesser actor would have either failed to make him sympathetic or made it difficult to believe the character’s propensity for violence.
 Penn embraced the shades of grey and made them sing.
 The scene where he storms into the crime scene where detectives have located his daughter’s body is nothing short of heartbreaking.
-That this gets crowded out of the top six says a lot about the caliber of the performances to come.

-Should have won in 2003: many would make a case for Bill Murray’s performance in Lost in Translation.
+Should have won in 2003: Many would make a case for Bill Murray’s performance in Lost in Translation.
 I am not one of those people.

 For the second decade in a row, you’re going to think I’m nuts for not giving Daniel Day-Lewis the top spot.
 I know.
 I know.
 I’m the worst.
 His performance as Daniel Plainview, a sociopathic oil man, is towering.
 Staggering.
 Near-legendary in pop culture at this point for belatedly inspiring thousands of “I drink your milkshake” memes.
 So how can I deny him again?
 Well, on a second viewing, Daniel Plainview’s sociopathic bluster feels less authentic, although it is absolutely spellbinding.
 Day-Lewis is nothing short of incredible, but at no point do I feel like I’m watching a real person.
 We never get to see into the deep, dark, black, milkshake-filled heart of Daniel Plainview.